drhsqlite/fossil-mirror/www/javascript.md

 whether Fossil uses JavaScript *well*, so that [you can decide](#block) to block or allow Fossil’s use of JavaScript.

+The Fossil developers want to see the project thrive, and we achieve that best by making it usable and friendly to a wider audience than the minority of static web app purists.
+Modern users generally expect a smoother experience than was available with 1990s style HTTP POST-and-response `<form>` based interaction.
+We also increase the set of potential Fossil developers if we do not restrict them to such antiquated methods.

+JavaScript is not perfect, but it's what we have, so we will use it where we find it advantageous.

 [cg]: ./contribute.wiki